Ralph Townsend: Legacy and assessment

 Historians have noted the stridency with which Townsend put forward his pro-Japanese views before World War II.
-Justus Doenecke, for instance, described Townsend as "The most adamant and extreme of the voices in America defending Japanese policy."
-Judith Papachristou concurs that "Few anti-imperialists were as extreme as isolationist Ralph Townsend", though Townsend himself rejected the "isolationist" label during his life, and instead called himself a "realist" and "Pro-Peace".
+Justus Doenecke, for instance, described Townsend, "The most adamant and extreme of the voices in America defending Japanese policy."
+Judith Papachristou concurs: "Few anti-imperialists were as extreme as isolationist Ralph Townsend."
+However, Townsend himself rejected the "isolationist" label during his life, and instead called himself a "realist" and "Pro-Peace".

-Townsend is still held in esteem by many members of the extreme right in the United States, and recently in Japan as well.
-After his death his widow Janet turned over his papers to Larry Humphreys, an Oklahoma multimillionaire and supporter of right-wing militia and Christian Identity groups, who referred to Townsend as a man who "knew FDR was trying to entice Japan into attacking the United States, and FDR had him jailed".
-Humphreys stored Townsend's papers in his so-called "Heritage Library", though today many of them are held by Barnes Review, an anti-Semitic organization under the leadership of Townsend's old friend Willis Carto.
+Townsend is still held in esteem by many members of the extreme right in the United States and recently in Japan as well.
+After his death, his widow Janet turned over his papers to Larry Humphreys, an Oklahoma multimillionaire and supporter of right-wing militia and Christian Identity groups, who referred to Townsend as a man who "knew Roosevelt was trying to entice Japan into attacking the United States, and FDR had him jailed."
+Humphreys stored Townsend's papers in his so-called "Heritage Library," but today many of them are held by Barnes Review, an anti-Semitic organization under the leadership of Townsend's old friend Willis Carto.
 In 1997, Barnes Review re-published Ways That Are Dark: The Truth About China for the first time since World War II with a new foreword written by Carto, who praised Townsend as "a profound, genuinely courageous and painfully honest writer".
-In 2004 a Japanese translation of the Barnes Review edition of Ways That Are Dark was released in Japan where it became a runaway success and quickly elevated Townsend to "hero" status among the Japanese far right.
+In 2004, a Japanese translation of the Barnes Review edition of Ways That Are Dark was released in Japan, where it became a runaway success and quickly elevated Townsend to "hero" status among the Japanese far right.

 The opinion of recent scholars on the quality of his writing have been mixed.
-Limin Chu, who analyzed his articles on China for the Overland Monthly and Out West Magazine, considered some of the claims as "either incredibly gullible or deliberately vicious", while historian Justus Doenecke described his pamphlets as "crudely written".
+Limin Chu, who analyzed his articles on China for the Overland Monthly and Out West Magazine, considered some of the claims as "either incredibly gullible or deliberately vicious," and the historian Justus Doenecke described his pamphlets as "crudely written."
 In contrast, Peter O'Connor, professor at Musashino University, found the same pamphlets "well-argued and researched."